Niv200/pre-course-2021-final-boilerplate/README.md

 Since I stayed up all night and almost figured it out but not really, I added a debug\
  section to show that I am able to use json and jsonbin to store and read values and sets.\
-To open the debug menu, press the debug button, a following section will be revealed.\
+To open the debug menu, press the debug button, a following section will be revealed.

 **Debug buttons**

--Read local data - Shows you the current data stored in an array, this is stored locally and will reset with every refresh. since its in an array, you can look up in the console to see the objects are in the array and their values.
+- Read local data - Shows you the current data stored in an array, this is stored locally and will reset with every refresh. since its in an array, you can look up in the console to see the objects are in the array and their values.
--Add data - this button simply adds a simple task object into the local data, after hitting this button, hit read local data and you will see the object. for further detail look at your console.
+- Add data - this button simply adds a simple task object into the local data, after hitting this button, hit read local data and you will see the object. for further detail look at your console.
--Save data - this button allows your to save the local array into jsonbin online, after hitting this button no output will be shown, to access the data see next buttons.
+- Save data - this button allows your to save the local array into jsonbin online, after hitting this button no output will be shown, to access the data see next buttons.
--Retrieve data - this buttons allows your page to read the data from jsonbin.io and put it into the local data array set.
+- Retrieve data - this buttons allows your page to read the data from jsonbin.io and put it into the local data array set.
--Display data - this shows the data stored in jsonbin.io, it will show you a promise in the html page, however itll show your the inner objects in the console.
+- Display data - this shows the data stored in jsonbin.io, it will show you a promise in the html page, however itll show your the inner objects in the console.
--Reset local data - a button to reset local data, that way you can check if you retrieved your data from online or locally.
+- Reset local data - a button to reset local data, that way you can check if you retrieved your data from online or locally.

-Press the read button, youll see theres no data, now press add data twice, this will add 2 objects into the local array, pressing read again will show you that two objects were added. when you press save data the data is being sent into jsonbin.io, so by resetting the local data, one can check if the retrieve data button works by clicking on it which will dump the data into the local array. then, press read local data.
+Press the read button, youll see theres no data,\
+now press add data twice, this will add 2 objects into the local array, pressing read again will\
+show you that two objects were added.\
+when you press save data the data is being sent into jsonbin.io, so by resetting the local data, one can check if the retrieve data button works\
+by clicking on it which will dump the data into the local array.\
+then, press read local data.\

 _This is a proof of concept that I can work with json and jsonbin.io, however I did not manage to introduce it into my todo list._